Sexual violence in South Africa: Thuthuzela Care Centres

 Since 1999 the Sexual Offences and Community Affairs Unit (SOCA), which sits under the National Prosecuting Authority, worked with USAID to develop the model which developed into the Thuthuzela Care Centre (TCC).
 In 2006, established a model of one-stop facilities known as the Thuthuzela Care Centre (TCC).
 Their aim is "to turn gender-based violence (GBV) victims to survivors through psychosocial, medical, and legal support", which they do by providing emergency medical care, psychosocial care, case management, and legal support.
 TCCs offer a cohesive intervention, using a multi-disciplinary approach to prevent and combat the problem of GBV.
 Government departments, including Justice, Health, Social Development, Treasury, work alongside NGOs which coordinate counselling services by social workers.
 The name is derived from the Xhosa word thuthuzela, meaning "comfort".

 In an information leaflet, a TCC is described as "a designated health facility that provides forensic and medical services to rape survivors as an emergency service in the 72 hours immediately after a rape".
 Many centres have been established throughout the country; as of September 2022, there were 58.
-Funding is provided by the government, but the private sector has begun to help with building more TCCs, some on private hospital sites, but the sites must be linked to a police station.
+Funding is provided by the government, but the private sector has begun to help with building more TCCs, some on private hospital sites.
+Still, the sites must be linked to a police station.
 TCCs run public awareness campaigns, and also provide measures to reduce HIV/AIDS to rape victims.

 A small study published in 2015 using data collected at four TCCs in Gauteng during 2012-2014 found that "service delivery was experienced as satisfactory and that a positive relationship existed between the victim and TCC staff".
 Each stakeholder in the TCC is accountable from the moment the case is opened to its conclusion, a measure which, according to a 2023 study, has improved conviction rates ten-fold.
 Over the five years up to 2023, cases dealt with by the TCCs led to more severe gaol sentences for rape in courts.
 TCCs are credited with helping to reduce trial completion time for cases from two years to just over seven months, and for producing conviction rates of 84–89%.
 The TCC model has been held by the UN as a "best practice model" for sexual violence support centre.

 In Cape Town, there are three TCCs: at Karl Bremer Hospital, Heideveld Hospital, and Victoria Hospital (at which the forensic unit is situated).
 In 2012–2013, the Sinawe TCC, located in Mthatha, Eastern Cape Province, won an award for being "the best-run care centre in South Africa".